FlipsideCrypto/ethereum-models/models/doc_descriptions/olas/olas_table_docs.md

 {% docs olas_ez_mech_activity_table_doc %}

 This convenience table consolidates mech request and delivery activities within the OLAS protocol, combining request and delivery data (`prompt` and `deliver` links) into a unified set of records, emulating the format of the [AIMechs app](https://aimechs.autonolas.network/mech).

 {% enddocs %}

+{% docs olas_ez_service_checkpoints_table_doc %}

+This fact-based convenience table contains decoded service Checkpoint events from various applicable staking contracts and programs, and includes a join on the `dim_registry_metadata` table for additional details pertaining to each service_id, such as name and description.

+{% enddocs %}

+{% docs olas_ez_service_evictions_table_doc %}

+This fact-based convenience table contains decoded ServiceEvicted events on various applicable staking contracts and programs, and includes a join on the `dim_registry_metadata` table for additional details pertaining to each service_id, such as name and description.

+{% enddocs %}